idandtrust/goodid-dotnet-sdk/README.md

 # .NET CORE SDK
-This is the GoodID SDK, written in Mocrosoft .NET Core 2.2
+This is the GoodID SDK, written in Microsoft .NET Core 2.2
 ## Installation
 The GoodID SDK requires the [Microsoft .NET Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2)  framework or any compatible version.
 To install the framework, please follow the instruction on the linked site.